Blooym/docker-dalamud/README.md

 ## Usage

 Tags for this image are created using the format `{dalamud-branch}-{os-version}`, for example the stable branch for Dalamud using Alpine Linux would be `stable-alpine`.
-It is highly recommended not to just use the `latest` tag as this is not explicitly defined and could randomly change.
+It is highly recommended not to just use the `latest` tag by itself as this is not explicitly defined and could randomly change.

 To use this image, simply add the following to your `Dockerfile`: